CODY PEAK 50K

 AID STATIONS (CUPLESS)

-There are 10 aid stations on the 50k course (5 total, two that you pass through 2x, one that you pass through 3x).
+(6 total, two that you pass through 2x, two that you pass through 3x, and one that is self-assisted).
 There are no cups available.

 Bathrooms are located at Casper, Bridger, and Top of the World.